Salvation Islands

 Map of Salvation Islands and their location.

-The Salvation Islands (French: Îles du Salut, so called because the missionaries went there to escape plague on the mainland), sometimes mistakenly called the Safety Islands, are a group of small islands of volcanic origin about 11 km off the coast of French Guiana, 14 km north of Kourou, in the Atlantic Ocean.
+The Salvation Islands (French: Îles du Salut, so called because missionaries went there to escape plague on the mainland), sometimes mistakenly called the Safety Islands, are a group of small islands of volcanic origin about 11 km off the coast of French Guiana, 14 km north of Kourou, in the Atlantic Ocean.
 Although closer to Kourou, the islands are part of Cayenne commune (municipality), specifically Cayenne 1^{er} Canton Nord-Ouest.

 Geography

 Islands

 There are three islands, from north to south: